spellml/paint-with-ml/app/README.md

    export FLASK_APP=app.py
    export FLASK_ENV=development
    ```
 5. Start the web service using `flask run --no-reload`.

-Once the server is running, navigate to the linked-to web page and try it out.
+### Remote

+We're hosting this site statically on AWS S3.
+See [Enabling website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/EnableWebsiteHosting.html) in the AWS documentation for details, and `app/scripts/upload_to_s3.sh` for the deploy script.